michodgs25/Somerset-Trails/README.md

 * Firstly I had to establish target audience, Somerset has popular holiday sites such as: Butlins, Haven sites, glamping& camping sites on the quantock hills, Kittisford& Barton and luxury cottages in the rolling hills.
 This shows that the countryside is a glamorous& viable getaway for many families so having a responsive& intuitive website can display these amazing trails and the location of them is very important.

-* New locals to Somerset can also benefit as getting to know the area is an important part of settling into a new area; so a visually pleasing site would make a good impression and encourage user to explore the area further.
+* New locals to Somerset can also benefit as getting to know the area is an important part of settling in; a visually pleasing site would make a good impression and encourage user to explore the area further.
 And lastly there are many local people who have lived in Somerset for years and have never explored these trails; implementing a Google maps API raises awareness of these trails to those potential users.

 ### Scope
 -----